egorshar/depmanjs/README.md

 ## API

-Depmanjs has five main methods, each packing quite a punch.
+Depmanjs has four main methods, each packing quite a punch.

   * <a href="#config">depman.<code>config()</code></a>
   * <a href="#v">depman.<code>v()</code></a>